-The Organization's endowment consists of \$808,617 and \$783,617 for the years ended, respectively, of donations that are intended to be held in perpetuity.
+The Organization's endowment consists of \$833,617 and \$808,617 as of June 30, 2024 and 2023, respectively, of donations that are intended to be held in perpetuity.
 Its endowment includes both donor-restricted endowment funds and funds designated by the Board to function as endowments.
 As required by generally accepted accounting principles, net assets associated with endowment funds, including funds designated by the Board to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.

-NOTE 11 - CONTRIBUTED NON-FINANCIAL ASSETS
+NOTE 10 - CONTRIBUTED NON-FINANCIAL ASSETS

 The Organization recognized contributed financial assets within revenue, including materials, equipment, services, and free use of facilities.
 The Organization was provided free use of facilities for office and dock space.
-The facilities are provided at no cost to the Organization but based on current market rates for rental facilities the Organization would have paid \$20,700 in each year.
+The facilities are provided at no cost to the Organization.
+Based on current market rates for rental facilities the Organization would have paid \$20,700 in each year.
 In addition, utilities for the office space valued at \$36,000 in each year were donated.
 The Organization's policy related to small boats and equipment is to utilize the assets given to carry out the mission of the Organization.
 If an asset is provided that does not allow the Organization to utilize it in its normal course of business, the asset will be sold at its fair market value as determined by appraisal or specialist depending on the type of asset.
-All non-financial assets received by the Organization for the years ended June 30, June 30, 2023 and 2022, except for the future use of donated property, were considered without donor restrictions and able to be used by the Organization as determined by the board of directors and management.
+All non-financial assets received by the Organization for the years ended June 30, 2024 and 2023, except for the future use of donated property, were considered without donor restrictions and able to be used by the Organization as determined by the board of directors and management.

-NOTE 12 - TAX DEFERRED ANNUITY PLAN
+NOTE 11 - TAX DEFERRED ANNUITY PLAN

 The Organization maintains a tax-deferred annuity plan qualified under Section 403(b) of the Internal Revenue Code.
 The plan covers substantially all employees.
 Employees may elect to have withholdings from wages up to the maximum allowable under the Internal Revenue Code.
-The Organization's contributions to the plan were \$22,804 and \$20,582 during the years ended June 30, 2023 and 2022, respectively.
+The Organization's contributions to the plan were \$26,214 and \$22,804 during the years ended June 30, 2024 and 2023, respectively.

-NOTE 13 - DEFERRED COMPENSATION PLAN
+NOTE 12 - DEFERRED COMPENSATION PLAN

-During the year ended June 30, 2015, the Organization established two deferred compensation plans for the benefit of the President of the Organization.
+Two deferred compensation plans were established in 2015 for the benefit of the President of the Organization.
 The first plan allows for an elective deferral by the employee.
-SoundWaters can make a discretionary payment to this plan but has not contributed to the plan through June 30, 2023.
-Any amounts contributed under this plan will vest immediately when paid.
+SoundWaters can but has not made a discretionary contribution to this plan.
+The balances in this plan are payable at time of employment termination.